Anti-Indian sentiment: Slumdog Millionaire

 The Indo-British film Slumdog Millionaire was the subject of many controversies in terms of its title, its depiction of Indian slums and its language use.
 The film's title was consistently challenged for having the word "dog" in it.
 A protest took place in Patna in which the sentence "I Am Not a Dog" was written on a signboard.
 Activists stated that slum dwellers would continue to protest until the film's director deleted the word "dog" from the title.

-Co-director Loveleen Tandan was too criticised by producer Christian Colson.
+Co-director Loveleen Tandan, too, was criticised by producer Christian Colson.
 Colson defined her partnership with Danny Boyle as a mismatch.
 Colson noted that the title of "co-director (India)" given to Tandan was "strange but deserved" and was developed over "a Coca-Cola and a cup of tea" in order to identify her as "one of our key cultural bridges."
 During the 2009 Oscar awards ceremony, Tandan was ignored, and all credit for the film was taken by Boyle.

 Some filmmakers and actors from Bollywood were also critical of Slumdog Millionaire, including Aamir Khan, Priyadarshan and music director Aadesh Shrivastava.